-When the need for long-term care is indicated, referrals are submitted by the responsible party from Clackamas, Multnomah or Washington County.
+When the need for long-term psychiatric care (State Hospital) is indicated, referrals are submitted by the responsible party from Clackamas, Multnomah or Washington County.
 The responsible party in Clackamas County and Washington County is the Choice Model Exceptional Needs Care Coordinator (ENCC).
 In Multnomah County, that function is delegated to the Commitment Services supervisor.

 Once completed, the referral packet is signed and routed to CareOregon UM staff for review.
-CareOregon UM staff, in consultation with the CareOregon Medical Director, review and make the determination before routing the signed referral packet to the Oregon Health Authority (OHA) for final determination.
-For adults approved for LTC, CareOregon continues to be responsible for payment for acute care until discharge.
-For children and youth, the OHA is responsible for payment for acute care after seven days, taking responsibility on day eight.
+CareOregon UM staff, in consultation with the CareOregon Medical Director, review and make an initial determination before routing the signed referral packet to the Oregon Health Authority (OHA) for final determination.
+For adults approved for LTPC, CareOregon continues to be responsible for payment for acute care until discharge.
+For children and youth, OHA is responsible for payment for acute care after seven days, taking responsibility on day eight.